 - Organizational factors

-Another important consideration for test managers is how to integrate non-functional tests into the software development lifecycle.
+Another important consideration for test managers is how to integrate Functional And Non Functional Testing into the software development lifecycle.
 A common mistake is to wait until all functional tests are complete prior to starting non-functional tests, which can result in the late discovery of critical non-functional defects.
 Instead, non-functional tests are prioritized and sequenced according to risk.
 There are often ways to mitigate non-functional risks during early levels of testing or even during development.
 For example, usability reviews of user interface prototypes during system design are quite effective at identifying usability defects that would create significant schedule problems if discovered toward the end of system testing.